Expedition!: Summary

 Producer John D. Craig hosted episodes that documented journeys to various remote regions of the world, looking for such unusual things as Abominable Snowmen, African bushmen, unfriendly jungle tribes in Brazil, ruined cities of antiquity, and strange animals in their natural habitat.
 Episodes varied, but all focused on geological, geophysical, biological, anthropological, or archaeological themes.

 Production details

-The show was sponsored by the Ralston Purina Company, and was broadcast on the ABC television network 7–7:30 pm on Tuesday nights in its first season and on Monday nights in its second season.
+The show was sponsored by Ralston Purina, and was broadcast on the ABC television network 7–7:30 pm on Tuesday nights in its first season and on Monday nights in its second season.
 The first program was broadcast September 20, 1960; the last show was broadcast April 27, 1962.
+Every third week was devoted to local affiliate versions of the show.
 The show received a Thomas Alva Edison award for science education, an Ohio State award for broadcast journalism, and a 1961 Peabody Award for Television Excellence.

 Fred Steiner, a well-known composer of music for television shows from the 1950s through the 1990s, composed the background music for many of the episodes.

 First season

-Twenty-six episodes were produced and broadcast in the 1960-61 television season.
+Twenty-seven episodes were produced and broadcast in the 1960-61 television season.